BurnySc2/sc2-planner/README.md

 ## Requirements

 [Node 10 or newer](https://nodejs.org/en/download/) is required to create this static website.
-[Python 3.7 or newer](https://www.python.org/downloads/) is rquired to run pre-commit hooks.
+[Python 3.7 or newer](https://www.python.org/downloads/) is rquired to run pre-commit hooks and e2e tests.

 ## Setup